333: Architecture Summer Studio

 Prerequisite: Undergraduate: completion of at least one year of Architectural studies; Graduate: permission of graduate department chair

 333 is an intensive architecture design studio that brings leaders in the field to work with students in a laboratory–like environment at CCA.
 333 emphasizes exploration and innovation with cutting–edge methods, materials and technology.
 333 capitalizes on the rich geographical, social and cultural features of the San Francisco Bay Area as resources and catalysts for experiments in architecture and urban design.
-The model shop will be available to students Monday–Thursday, 1–8:30 p.m.
+CCA’s digital fabrication labs and shops will be available for the duration of the course.

 The following summer study abroad courses also satisfy Architecture Studio Requirements: